Sant Pau Art Nouveau Site

 Visiting the Sant Pau Art Nouveau Site

-The visit begins in the system of underground tunnels which connect the buildings above.
+The visit begins in the underground tunnel system that connects the buildings above.
 Ghostly black and white images projected on the white tiled walls portray how the passages were used to transport patients between the wards and the operating theatre.

 The highly decorative ceiling with glass dome above the staircase of the administration building of the Sant Pau Art Nouveau site in Barcelona